Hello and welcome to Browa’s Budget Bazaar!

 This article series is designed to provide quick and simple deck ideas in general, as well as for specific themes, that won’t be hard on your wallet!
 There will also be suggestions for those with more available funds on how to spruce up the deck.

-Today we’ll be using the I/J and G/H starter decks found in the 4th edition and 10th Anniversary boxes respectively.
+Today we’ll be using the I/J and G/H starter decks found in the 4th edition and 10th anniversary boxes respectively as well as Rock of Ages tin 19.

 Sample Deck List